Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 ---

 # Background and Overview
-Provide a brief overview of the project, the client (if applicable), and the problem you’re addressing.
+This report aims to analyze the hemodialysis vascular access market using Medicare claim data.
+The analysis utilized Medicare Part B data, which includes information on the utilization, payments, and submitted charges for services and procedures provided by healthcare professionals (HCPs).
+The report seeks to uncover market trends in this therapeutic domain and assess the commercial environment from the perspective of Humacyte, a biotech company specializing in bioengineered, off-the-shelf vascular grafts designed to provide durable and infection-resistant vascular access for patients requiring hemodialysis.

-Insights and recommendations are provided on the following key areas:
+Insights and recommendations are provided in the following key areas:

-- Overall Hemodialysis Market Analysis: A broad review of hemodialysis claims trends, including total claims, total patients serviced, and market shifts over time, focusing on key metrics like claim volume and coverage percentage.
+- Overall Hemodialysis Market Analysis: A comprehensive review of hemodialysis claim trends, including total claims, the number of patients served, and market shifts over time, with a focus on key metrics like claim volume and coverage percentage.
-- Regional Claim Comparison: A comparative analysis of hemodialysis claims across regions, highlighting geographic differences in YOY total claim growth, changes in coverage percentage, and service usage patterns.
+- Regional Claim Comparison: A comparative analysis of hemodialysis claims across regions, highlighting geographic differences in year-over-year (YOY) total claim growth, changes in coverage percentage, and patterns of service usage.
-- Hemodialysis Vascular Access Claims Breakdown: Analysis of claims based on the main three types of vascular access for hemodialysis currently being practiced (Arteriovenous (AV) Fistula, Arteriovenous (AV) Graft and Central Venous Catheter (CVC)).
+- Hemodialysis Vascular Access Claims Breakdown: An analysis of claims based on the three primary types of vascular access for hemodialysis currently in practice (Arteriovenous (AV) Fistula, Arteriovenous (AV) Graft, and Central Venous Catheter (CVC)).
-- Provider Type Analysis: A review of claims by provider types (e.g., nephrologists, nurse practitioners), focusing on service volumes, reimbursement variations, and geographic distribution.
+- Provider Type Analysis: An evaluation of claims by provider types (e.g., nephrologists, nurse practitioners), addressing questions such as which providers are delivering these services, the market size of each specialty, and identifying potential opportunities for commercial initiatives.

 Example:
 > This project focuses on analyzing customer and sales data for **Elist Electronics**, a global e-commerce company established in 2018.
 The main goal is to evaluate product performance, customer loyalty, and provide recommendations for improving commercial success.
 ![image](https://github.com/user-attachments/assets/a6c14a3b-b126-4b2e-8ef9-afe7de3498e0)

+You can find the source to the datesets here.
+You can find the Tableau Dashboard here.

 ---